The Band Played On: Cover versions

-One of the most famous recordings, by Guy Lombardo's orchestra (vocal by Kenny Gardner and the Leonardo Trio), was made on February 26, 1941, and issued by Decca Records as catalog number 3675 (reissued as number 25341), coinciding with the release of the film The Strawberry Blonde, in which the song appeared.
+One of the most famous recordings, by Guy Lombardo's orchestra (vocal by Kenny Gardner and the Lombardo Trio), was made on February 26, 1941, and issued by Decca Records as catalog number 3675 (reissued as number 25341), coinciding with the release of the film The Strawberry Blonde, in which the song appeared.
 It first reached the Billboard magazine Best Seller chart on May 9, 1941, and lasted 4 weeks on the chart, peaking at #6.

 The Guy Lombardo version included only the famous chorus, omitting the 2/4-time verses.

 The numerous other recordings of the number include:

 Frank D'Rone - a single release as "The Strawberry Blonde" (this reached the UK charts in 1960, peaking at No. 24); Connie Francis - for her album Sing Along with Connie Francis (1961); Alvin and the Chipmunks in the 1962 album The Chipmunk Songbook; Bing Crosby who included the song in a medley on his album On the Sentimental Side (1962); Alice Faye - for the album Alice Faye Sings Her Greatest Movie Hits (1962); and Mandy Patinkin - for his album Mandy Patinkin (1989).